 The International Society for Biological and Environmental Repositories (ISBER) is a global, independent organization working on developing industry-wide standards and best practices for biobanks and biorepositories.
 Based on scientifically rigorous research, ISBER has published a comprehensive list of best practice guidelines for biobanks: ISBER Best Practices: Recommendations for Repositories (ISBER Best Practices) .

-This document is freely available on the ISBER website and covers the scientific, legal and ethical issues faced by biobanks.
+This document is freely available to ISBER members on the ISBER website and covers the scientific, legal and ethical issues faced by biobanks.
 Following ISBER’s best practice guidelines can help biobanks comply with the requirements of regulatory agencies and accreditation bodies.

 ISBER Best Practices covers: planning biobank setup and facilities; biobank storage and sample processing equipment; biobank quality management and quality control; biobank staff safety and training; and inventory management from sample collection right through processing, storage, packing and shipping.

 Here are some of ISBER’s Best Practices for biological sample storage: